 Ashley and Ben’s marriage was in crisis.
 Ashley was attracted to another man, and she wasn’t handling the situation in a Christian way.
 When Ben realized their marriage was in jeopardy, he felt lost.
 He decided to plan a vacation, just the two of them, so they could reconnect.

 “I was hoping a trip to St. John in the Caribbean would help,” he took her hands in his, “because we went there on our honeymoon.”

 Ben isn’t the first person to think that a vacation will somehow fix marriage struggles.
 In fact, the summer is usually a time of optimism and high hopes for couples with marriage problems, says Dr. Greg Smalley, vice president of Marriage at Focus on the Family.
-And this year, maybe more than ever now that COVID-19 restrictions are finally lifting, couples are looking forward to vacations.

 “The kids are out of school, and couples are traveling and hoping to have a relaxing summer,” Smalley explains.
 “Couples are hoping to use that momentum to forge a better relationship.